 - Mix salt free taco seasoning

 - Spray Instant Pot with cooking oil spray and set to sauté.
 When IP is hot, add in meat and brown until cooked almost through.
-Add in seasoning mix, salt, and water/broth.
+Add in seasoning mix, sauce, salt, and water/broth.
 Stir meat mixture and cover.
 Set to manual/pressure cook for 1 minute.
 Quick release after cook time.
 Stir and taste, adjusting seasoning as needed.

 - Let meat mixture cool, then divide into ziplock bags.
 I usually measure portions using my red container.
-Don't forget to table your bags!
+Don’t forget to label your bags!
 Flatten meat so it takes up less room in your freezer.

 - You can either take them meat out of your freezer in advance and thaw in the fridge…OR, if you are like me and forget to do this…use your IP for easy thawing!
 Just add 1/2 cup of water to your IP and add your frozen block of taco meat.
 Set to 1 minute on manual or pressure cook.
 Do a quick release and stir meat after cook time is up.
 If mixture has too much liquid, just set it to sauté and let it thicken up before serving.